Healthdirect Free Australian health advice you can count on.

 Small intestine

-The lining of the large intestine absorbs water, mineral salts and vitamins.
-Undigested fibre is mixed with mucus and bacteria — which partly break down the fibre — to nourish the cells of the large intestine wall and so help keep the large intestine healthy.
-Faeces are formed and stored in the last part of the large intestine (the rectum) before being passed out of the body through the anus.
+Your large intestine absorbs water, minerals and some vitamins.
+Undigested fibre is mixed with mucus and bacteria, which help break down some of the fibre and keep the large intestine healthy.
+Solid bowel motions (faeces or poo) are formed and stored in the last part of the large intestine (the rectum) before leaving the body through the anus as a bowel movement.

 Illustration of the digestive system.

-Illustration showing the various organs that form part of the digestive system.
+Diagram showing some of the main organs of the digestive system.

 Gastro-oesophageal reflux

-Gastro-oesophageal reflux (GORD) occurs when acidic stomach contents move from the stomach back up the oesophagus.
-It causes a burning sensation in the chest or throat.
+Gastro-oesophageal reflux disease (GORD) is when stomach contents move from the stomach back up the oesophagus.
+Because it is acidic, it causes a burning sensation in the chest or throat.

 Stomach ulcers